 Since this is an English-Spanish translation and vice versa whatever you type in the result will be based on the chosen language.
 For example, I want to know the Spanish translation for ‘tie up’.
 SpanishDict gives me a bunch of different meanings from the dictionary along with various examples.

 Do you see the difference in the above picture?
 The right one with ‘tie up’ has 4 menu tabs while the left one with ‘atar’ has 5.
 The latter is typed in Spanish thus, the conjugation tab has to be added.

-As you type the word, phrase, or sentence some suggestions will appear below it and on the bar itself there’s an arrow down button which if you click you’ll be able to see 3 options; how to type accents, hear an audio pronunciation, and check the spelling and grammar (powered by Spell Check Plus).
+As you type the word, phrase, or sentence some suggestions will appear below it and on the bar itself there’s an arrow-down button which if you click you’ll be able to see 3 options; how to type accents, hear an audio pronunciation, and check the spelling and grammar (powered by Spell Check Plus).

 For a phrase or sentence, it will give you the full translation done by Microsoft, SDL, and PROMPT.
 There’s also a word-by-word translation.
-Depends on the phrase and sentences themselves sometimes you won’t get an example.
+Depending on the phrase and sentences themselves sometimes you won’t get an example.